 (c) Redetermined at least annually, if there is not a change in circumstance.

 Section 6.
 Maintenance of Case Records.
-(1) A log shall be maintained by the community action agency on a referral made by an outside agency or individual including:
+(1) A log shall be maintained by a community action agency on a referral made by an outside agency or individual including:

 (a) Date of referral;

 (2) A CSBG case record shall be maintained on each applicant accepted for a service or benefit.

 (a) The record shall include:

 a.
 Name, address, and telephone number of the applicant;

 e.
 Proof of income;